jagenjo/Canvas2DtoWebGL/README.md

  * fillText (it creates a texture atlas with all the characters)
  * lineWidth (only one mode supported)
  * strokeStyle, fillStyle, globalAlpha
+ * imageSmoothingEnabled
+ * getImageData and putImageData (not fully tested)

 Not supported (yet):
  * clip
  * globalCompositeOperation
  * concave polygon shapes
  * createLinearGradient
- * drawImage using 6 parameters(x,y, startx,starty,endx,endy)
+ * drawImage using 9 parameters(img,sx,sy,swidth,sheight,x,y,width,height)
  * shadows

 Demos & Benchmark